ashhitch/bootLite/README.md

 #BootLite - Bootstrap Grid

-Tha Bootstrap grid you know and love without the bloat.
+The Bootstrap grid you know and love without the bloat.

 ##Project Includes